Family HANDBOOK

 Pre-Kindergarten core program aligns learning activities to the MELG required by Chapter 124 for Public Pre-K. ACADIA uses Creative Curriculum for literacy, art, movement, social and science foundations in their daily learning.
 Creative Curriculum includes daily music and art activities, which are all aligned with the day’s learning targets.
 Bridges is used for mathematics instruction.
 Strong Start is explicitly taught for social emotional learning.
 The use of Handwriting without Tears strengthens the writing station.

-Kindergarten through second grade’s core programming uses Reading Mastery Signature Edition, Eureka Math, FOSS science learning, Lucy Calkins Writing, Handwriting Without Tears, and Strong Kids Social Emotional Learning program.
-In addition to these programs, students identify individual interests and complete WINK projects as outlined in the charter agreement.
-The same academic programs are used in grades 3-5 with the exception of Open Court Reading for their reading instruction.
+Kindergarten through second grade’s core programming uses Reading Mastery Signature Edition, Eureka Math, FOSS science learning, Handwriting Without Tears, and UTimes and Second Step for Social Emotional Learning program.
+In addition to these programs, students identify individual interests and complete Eagles Soar projects.
+The same academic programs are used in grades 3-5 with the exception of Open Court Reading for reading instruction.
 This program, also a direct-instruction program, covers all genres of books, with an emphasis on theme-based units including social emotional focuses.

 Daily learning activities incorporate physical movement.
-Each grade level explicitly focuses on unified arts weekly.
-Student growth is reported out at student-led conferences two times a year, as well as a mid-year parent/guardian teacher conference as needed in February.
+Student growth is reported out at conferences two times a year.
 Teachers maintain records of skills mastered following a standards-based reporting system.
 This is comparable to a 4-point proficiency based system and provides parents/guardians and students with information on progress towards mastery of specific skills as well as identifying skills needing additional learning time.

 In addition to these programs, all grade levels teach PBIS through the use of activities available at www.pbis.org and www.pbisworld.com.
-Social emotional learning is a main component of our day with emphasis on specific needs which are uncovered with screening tools and through interactions among students and with staff.
+Social emotional learning is a component of learning every day with emphasis on specific needs which are uncovered through restorative practices and circles.

-Supplemental literacy and math learning is acquired through use of activities from FCRR, RAZ kids, A-Z learning, Science A-Z, K-5 Math Teaching Resources (online tool), Math Solutions and NCTM as well as a variety of other learning activities all aligned with Maine’s Learning Results (CCSS).
-Each grade level meets monthly to discuss student performance and growth in all aspects of development and academic interventions are put into place when necessary.
-ACADIA uses NWEA as our universal academic progress tool.
-This is administered three times annually to monitor growth and development.
+Supplemental literacy and math learning is implemented through research and evidence based resources all aligned with Maine’s Learning Results (CCSS).
+Each grade level meets weekly to discuss student performance and growth in all aspects of development and academic interventions are put into place when necessary.
+ACADIA uses NWEA’s MAP Growth Assessment in grades K-2 and Maine’s Through Year Assessment as our universal academic progress tools.
+These assessments are administered twice annually to monitor growth and development.

 Parent/Guardian-Teacher communication